OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

 # 🐞 Creating a CSS-only Circular Progress Bar

 This document details how to create a circular progress bar using only CSS.
-No JavaScript is required!
-This utilizes CSS gradients and the `clip-path` property for a clean and efficient solution.
-This example will be styled using plain CSS, but the concepts can be easily adapted to frameworks like Tailwind CSS.
+This avoids the need for JavaScript, making it lightweight and efficient.
+We'll leverage CSS's `conic-gradient` function for a clean and modern look.

 **Description of the Styling:**

-The progress bar is created using a circle.
-A semi-circle representing the progress is overlaid on top.
-The semi-circle's size and visibility are controlled via CSS variables, making it easily customizable.
-The `clip-path` property cuts the circle into a semi-circle, creating the progress bar effect.
-We use a linear gradient to add color to the progress.
+This styling creates a circular progress bar using a `conic-gradient`.
+The gradient starts at the top and sweeps clockwise.
+The percentage of the circle filled is controlled by the `--progress` custom property.
+We use a combination of pseudo-elements (`::before` and `::after`) to create the background circle and the progress indicator.
+The visual effect is enhanced using shadows to give it a three-dimensional appearance.

 **Full Code:**